Tips for Keeping Your Linens Like New

 - Before putting your towels away for storage, make sure they are fully dry.
 Like sheets, towels should be stored in a cool, dry place.
 If you like, you can add a bag of lavender to your linen closet or tuckets into the folds of your linens.
 Not only does it smell wonderful, it’s a deterrent for moths.

-Speaking of towels, have you seen our newest collection of luxury towels?
+Speaking of towels, have you seen our collection of luxury towels?
+Leveraging the signature softness that has made her bedding and robes fan-favorites, Jennifer Adams has worked her magic to craft not one, but two sensational towel collections.
 The Kensey and the Lago collections are both made from 100% cotton and woven in Portugal.
+These towels aren't just a treat for your skin; they're a testament to luxury and comfort.
 They come in bath towels, hand towels, washcloths, and bath sheets, and are supremely soft, luxurious, highly absorbent, and made with all the love and care you expect from all of our products.